aa.net.uk Broadband - Broadband you can work with

 Legal status of customers

-On our control pages for your login you can select your legal status in the way you are purchasing the internet access service from us.
-There are three options with subscriber being the default.
-Your choice does not affect the cost of the service in any way.
+When you order as a new customer you can select in what capacity you receive communication services from us.
+There are three main types of customer, with subscriber being the default.
+Your choice does not affect the cost of the service in any way, but we need to know in order for us to comply with certain legislation.

 Subscriber

-A subscriber is someone that has an agreement with us to use an internet access service and is not buying that service as a communications provider.
+A subscriber is someone that has an agreement with us to use an Internet access service and is not receiving that service as a communications provider.
 This is the default.

 Communications provider